RUHacks-MyHealth/ProjectFile/README.md

 # ProjectFile
-This contains the link to our web application.
+This is the link to our website: https://myhealth.glitch.me